-At various times during the year ended June 30, 2023, the District had on deposit with financial institutions amounts in excess of the \$250,000 Federal Deposit Insurance Corporation limit ("FDIC").
-As of June 30, 2023, the District had amounts on deposit in financial institutions in excess of the FDIC limit which are fully collateralized by agreement with the financial institution.
+At various times during the year ended June 30, 2024, the District had amounts on deposit with financial institutions in excess of the \$250,000 Federal Deposit Insurance Corporation limit ("FDIC").
+As of June 30, 2024, the District had amounts on deposit in financial institutions in excess of the FDIC limit that are fully collateralized by agreement with the financial institution.